ValeriyAndreevichPushkarev/RegistrationByAttributes/README.md

 # Automatic registration by attributes for .net

-That repository contains utilities to register any interface implementations in container.
+That repository contains utilities to register any interface implementations in the container.

-All you need is add attribute to the interface and call one method.
+All you need is to add an attribute to the interface and call one method.

-Now the project supports **Unity Container** and **Microsoft.Extensions.DependencyInjection**.
+Now the project supports Unity and DependencyInjection.Abstractions.

 No more problems with importing types from other assemblies and so on.
 By design :).